koss-lebedev/active_dynamic/README.md

 ## Usage

-To make this gem work, first you need to include `HasDynamicAttributes` concern to the model that needs to have dynamic attributses.
+To make this gem work, first you need to add `has_dynamic_attributes` to the model that needs to have dynamic attributes.
 For example, if you have `Profile` model:

 ```ruby
 class Profile < ActiveRecord::Base